-APPENDIX C: MCMS DISCIPLINE GUIDELINES AND PROCEDURES
+MCPS DISCIPLINE GUIDELINES AND PROCEDURES

-Mecklenburg County Middle School is committed to providing a safe and orderly school environment.
+Mecklenburg County Public Schools are committed to providing a safe and orderly school environment.
 All students must be aware of both their rights and responsibilities.
-Our discipline practices are based upon the MCPS student code of conduct and included below as an appendix.
+Our discipline practices are based upon the MCPS student code of conduct.
 Students and their parents should review and discuss the code of conduct and its guidelines in detail to ensure complete understanding.